 While in the long term we may see common power units going into some of the more popular B.M.C. and Triumph cars, the new group are far more likely to concentrate on filling the gaps in each other’s markets, especially overseas—as is already happening with B.M.C. and Jaguar in North America, and between Rootes, Simca and their Chrysler parent throughout the world.

-The real strength of the merger lies in its marketing possibilities—the creation of an organization with the size and power to meet and beat competition from their international rivals, principally those controlled from Detroit and gaining increasing strength in Europe.
+The real strength of the merger lies in its marketing possibilities—the creation of an organisation with the size and power to meet and beat competition from their international rivals, principally those controlled from Detroit and gaining increasing strength in Europe.

 B.M.C.’s model range is now solidly complemented by Jaguar in the upper-price, high-performance bracket.
 It is here that Jaguar plan to concentrate their future development in competition with Mercedes-Benz in Europe and the growing V8 sports and GT challengers being produced by the United States car makers.

 Leyland’s range of Triumph models dovetails conveniently into the Rover range, and there is still no suggestion that either the Rover or Triumph 2-litre saloons will be dropped—although we shall certainly see new variants before long.

 Sir Donald Stokes is delighted with the continuing upward trend of Herald and 1300 sales, neither of these groups really clashing with B.M.C.’s 1100/1300 range, which has firmly cornered a different sector of the family car market.